LeeChangYoon/Snake-game/README.md

 # Snake_game
 Snake game for 'Basic Programming2' project.

-This program is currently on developing, and here are the things what I will gonna do.
+This program is currently on developing.
 ---

 First, comments would be added, and ppt file wil be uploaded.